ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 # FloppyEmu Disk II Enclosure
 This project contains OpenSCAD files, STL files, stickers and KiCad PCB to create a 3D-printed custom enclosure for the [Big Mess of Wires - FloppyEmu](https://www.bigmessowires.com/floppy-emu/) - an SD-card based disk drive emulator for the Apple II computer.
 The custom enclosure is a look-alike of the historic "Disk II" drive, Apple's first and hugely successful original disk drive for the Apple II, introduced in 1978.

+As a bonus, this project also contains a housing for the Floppy Emu DB-19 plug adapter - a separate little 3D-print to protect the adapter (see "Bonus" section below).

 ![Final1](/resources/Final1.jpg?raw=true)
 ![Final2](/resources/Final2.jpg?raw=true)